 Dale Fellowship: Recipient Requirements

 The Dale Fellowship project may involve travel, either in the United States or abroad.
 The winner is required to submit a travel waiver in accordance with the travel rules regarding University funds.
-Travel should not be to destinations listed on the State Department’s Travel Advisory.
-It should neither involve extended study in a formal program at an American or foreign university nor should it normally entail participation in a structured program sponsored by a public or private institution.
+Travel should neither involve extended study in a formal program at an American or foreign university nor should it normally entail participation in a structured program sponsored by a public or private institution.
 Rather, the emphasis should be on a special, independent initiative of the recipient’s own devising.

 Upon acceptance of the Dale Fellowship, the recipient will be expected to sign a statement promising to use the funds for the express purpose outlined in the proposal.
 The Dale Fellow is required to make a progress report halfway through the fellowship year; at the completion of the project, the fellow must submit a written account of his or her experience and an accounting of the use of the Dale funds.
 The fellow is also asked to participate in a banquet on the University campus in October of the year following the fellowship, at which recipients of the previous summer’s Dale Sophomore Awards are honored.